Perth Cricket Club: History

 The WA Cricket Association was formed in November 1885.
 The Metropolitans club was mainly instrumental in its formation.
 George Parker, captain of Metropolitans, was chairman of the first W.A.C.A. committee.
 P.L.
-(Percy) Hussey of Metropolitans would serve as Secretary of the committee.
-Metropolitans win the inaugural first grade premiership, under the leadership of club President George Randell.
+(Percy) Hussey of Metropolitans would serve as secretary of the committee.
+Metropolitans win the inaugural first grade premiership, under the leadership of club president George Randell.

-Notable office bearers in the early days include Sir Stephen Parker Chief Justice WA and his brother George (of Parker and Parker law firm), who both serve as President of the Club.
+Notable office bearers in the early days include Sir Stephen Parker Chief Justice WA and his brother George (of Parker and Parker law firm), who both serve as president of the club.
 Sir John Forrest and Septimus Burt both occupied a time as the club vice president.
 Another prominent politician, Sir Walter Kingsmill, was president for four seasons.

 With the introduction of electorate cricket in 1899, the Metropolitans/Perth club became the East Perth Cricket Club in the new seven team competition.
 At the turn of the 20th century, the leading batsman in WA cricket was undoubtedly Ernie Parker.
 Several of his records remain to this day, including his 246 at the WACA against East Fremantle in 1903.
 He still holds the club 2nd and 3rd wicket partnership records.

-East Perth won numerous Premierships in its early years.
+East Perth won numerous premierships in its early years.
 It won the first grade premiership on nine occasions from 1899 to 1925, which was the final year of a hat-trick of flags.
 Its final premiership under the East Perth name was in the 1948–49 season under Captain Keith Carmody.
 In 1955, the club changed name from East Perth back to the original Perth name, whilst still playing home matches at the WACA Ground.
 In 1958, with Sheffield Shield cricket now restricting playing access to the WACA, the club moved to Lathlain Park.

 In 1968 the club relocated to its current ground, Fletcher Park in Carlisle.
 Perth played its first A grade game at Fletcher Park on 12 October versus North Perth.
-In 2018, the club marks 50 years of Western Australian Grade Cricket played at Fletcher Park.
+In 2018, the club marked 50 years of Western Australian Grade Cricket played at Fletcher Park.